-As a courier owner, one question that's always top of mind is, “How can I develop a safer driving environment for my employees and independent contractors?”
+There’s always one question squarely in the driver’s seat for same-day delivery and courier company owners, “How can I develop a safer driving environment for my employees and independent contractors?”

 If you’re unfamiliar with telematics or the implications this technology will have on your courier delivery business, below is an overview of how telematics can provide ample opportunities for improved driver safety, productivity, efficiency and ultimately, profitability.